 There are also other smaller steps that you can take to improve your digestion during pregnancy like eating slowly, chewing your food well, avoid drinking while eating and wear loose-fitting clothes.
 (10)

 Changes that occur in the Digestive System During Pregnancy

 After knowing the steps to improve your digestive system during pregnancy, you should also know the cause of digestive problems during pregnancy.
 Pregnancy hormones definitely affect our digestive system.
 Progesterone hormone causes smooth muscle relaxation.
 It also causes relaxation and slowing of digestion in the stomach and the small and large intestines.
 The gallbladder is also affected by delayed emptying.
 It can increase the chances of gallstone formation.
-Many digestive discomforts of pregnancy like morning nausea or vomiting, constipation, and heartburn are all related to the relaxed tone and slowed action of the digestive system.
+Many digestive discomforts of pregnancy like morning nausea or vomiting, constipation, and heartburn are all related to the relaxed tone and slowed the action of the digestive system.

 The growing uterus also affects the digestive system.
 As the uterus grows, it can press on or even block parts of the digestive tract.
-This leads to slowed movement of food and constipation.
+This leads to slower movement of food and constipation.
 Always ask your doctor before taking any medicine for this condition.

 Many women face appetite changes in pregnancy, including other conditions like:

 A few women develop pica which is a rare craving to eat things other than food.
 This includes things like dirt, clay, and coal.
 The craving means there is a nutritional deficiency in the body.

 Q. What are the digestive problems that occur during pregnancy?